After Ostomy and having Barbie Butt surgery

 Take a look on Amazon for Jill cups and female urination devices.
 These could be used standing up and may be ideal for this situation.
 I may be facing this surgery in the future and would like to hear from anyone who has used this.

-I had this surgery October 2022 and had read the suggestion to get a She Wee.
-Could use this with pants down straddling the toilet.
-Was not allowed to bend over or squat down for a few weeks.
-You can buy these on Amazon and there are disposable cardboard versions to take with you when going out.
+I had this surgery in October 2022 and had read the suggestion to get a She Wee.
+I could use this with pants down, straddling the toilet.
+I was not allowed to bend over or squat down for a few weeks.
+You can buy these on Amazon, and there are disposable cardboard versions to take with you when going out.